 Don’t make the mistake of building your site with the platform that hosts your podcast.
 It may sound tempting, but the website builders that come with many podcast hosting services generally only offer basic, generic websites.

-I’ll explain in a moment what I mean by that, but the solution is quite intuitive – to build a good website for your podcast, use a website builder.
+I’ll explain in a moment what I mean by that, but the solution is quite intuitive – to build a good website for your podcast, you’ll probably want to use a website builder.

 However, you need to choose your builder carefully.
-I’ve tested all the major site builders to find the best options for a podcast website.
-Read on to see what I learned.
+I’ve tested a couple major site builders, as well as a couple of niche options for podcasters, to find the best options for your podcast website.
+Read on to check out what I learned.